Yiling-J/theine-core/README.md

-# cacheme-utils
+# theine-core
-cacheme rust utils
+theine core in Rust